causalNLP/causal-agent/docs/source/methods/index.rst

 Causal Inference Methods
 ========================

-CAIS supports a comprehensive range of causal inference methods, from experimental designs to observational studies.
+Causal Agent supports a comprehensive range of causal inference methods, from experimental designs to observational studies.
 This section provides detailed documentation for each method, including when to use them, their assumptions, and implementation details.

 .. toctree::
    :maxdepth: 2